microcharts-dotnet/Microcharts/README.md

 # Microcharts

+**New contributor has been added and a much needed update will be available shortly, stay tuned.**

 **Microcharts** is an extremely simple charting library for a wide range of platforms (see *Compatibility* section below), with shared code and rendering for all of them!

 ## Gallery